reown-com/reown-rust/README.md

 Provides all of the Relay domain types (e.g. `ClientId`, `ProjectId` etc.) as well as auth token generation and validation functionality.

+### Test dependencies

+Foundry is required to be installed to your system for testing: <https://book.getfoundry.sh/getting-started/installation>

 # License

 [Apache License (Version 2.0)](LICENSE)